bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 ## Edge Case

-Speaker 0: 00:15:34

 Okay.
 In this case, a new Bitcoin Core node would assume that the taproot rules have always applied.
-Now, what this means is that, and this is the edge case, if there is a very big reorg, so someone starts mining on top of a block from a year ago or whatever it is, and that someone, you know, aliens have come to earth, I think is the analogy.
+Now, what this means is that, and this is the edge case, if there is a very big reorg, so someone starts mining on top of a block from a year ago or whatever it is, and that someone, aliens have come to earth, I think is the analogy.

 Speaker 1: 00:16:07